Step-by-Step Process of Manufacturing Dietary Supplements

 Once the finished tablets from the production batch have been made, a repeat for the same types of tests done on the raw materials is performed, including identity and potency, microbiological compliance, and heavy metal compliance.
 The CM will then produce a certificate of analysis (COA) which will be sent to the brand owner.
 Once the brand owner approves the COA, the finished product can be shipped to the customer’s distribution facility, and the manufacturing process is complete.

-Still have questions about the process of manufacturing dietary supplements?
-Our team possesses over 50 years of industry experience and would be happy to assist you!
-Call 855-492-7388 to speak to one of our representative or send us your request to receive a free price quote if you already have your requirements in order.
+Do you still have questions about the process of manufacturing dietary supplements?
+Our team possesses over 120 years of industry experience and would be happy to assist you!
+Call 855-492-7388 to speak to one of our representatives or send us your request to receive a free price quote if you already have your requirements in order.